 Biological Hazards and Biosafety Level - List all biological materials (derived from living organism) present and the biosafety level assigned to your lab.
 Please note that all BSL-2 labs have a specific signage required in addition to the Lab Hazard Notice.

-Radiation Hazards - List all isotopes, laser (and class) and x-rays present in the lab.
+Radiation Hazards - List all isotopes, laser (and class), x-rays, UV, and optical radiation present inyour lab.